Sharon Hugueny: Freelancing after Warner Bros.

-Personal life
+Two marriages, motherhood and auto accident

-Divorced from Robert Evans, 24 year-old Hugueny married 21-year-old freelance photographer Raymond A. Ross in April 1968 in Santa Barbara, California.
-In December a son was born.
+In April 1968, at the age of 24, Sharon Hugueny was married in Santa Barbara to 21-year-old freelance photographer Raymond A. Ross and, in December, they become parents of a son.
 The marriage ended in 1974, but sources are unclear whether she was divorced or widowed.

-Five months into her marriage, she was seen in a one-minute guest shot on the September 18, 1968 episode of Peyton Place, playing Donna Franklin, a glamorous and sophisticated mystery woman.
-The character did not appear again other than for a fleeting, unbilled, sighting in the December 11 episode.
-In the last days of 1974, the year of her divorce/widowhood, she made one final appearance in front of the cameras, as a guest star in "Choice of Victims" on Mannix.
+Five months into her marriage, she was seen in a one-minute guest shot on the September 18, 1968 episode of ABC's popular primetime soap, Peyton Place, playing Donna Franklin, a glamorous and sophisticated mystery woman whose appearance in a restaurant with an older, divorced businessman (Joe Maross), upsets his teenage daughter (Elizabeth Walker) who is having dinner there with her mother (Barbara Rush) and the mother's social companion, Dr. Michael Rossi (Ed Nelson).
+Despite the brevity of her role and billing at the bottom of the episode's cast list, the character was mentioned in a few subsequent installments of the serial and seemed to have a potential of becoming a semi-regular, but did not appear again, other than for a fleeting, unbilled, sighting in the December 11 episode.
+Hugueny's impending motherhood that month may have contributed in putting an end to any future plans of developing the Donna Franklin storyline.

-Less than two years later, on April 16, 1976, Hugueny (at age 32) married Gordon Cornell Layne, the 45-year-old writer and founder of Mid America Pictures.
+After a passage of six years, in the last days of 1974, the year of her divorce/widowhood, she made one final appearance in front of the cameras, as a guest star in "Choice of Victims", the December 22 episode of the hour-long detective series, Mannix.

+Over a year later, on April 16, 1976, in Kentucky's Jefferson County, Hugueny, age 32, married 45-year-old writer and founder of Mid America Pictures, Gordon Cornell Layne.
 The following year, deciding to return to acting, she acquired new management and was en route to sign performing contracts when she was badly injured by a police vehicle engaged in a high-speed pursuit.
-Attended by her husband at their home in Lake Arrowhead, California, she partially recovered and lived for 19 more years until succumbing to cancer at age 52.
+Attended by her husband at their home in California's San Bernardino Mountains resort community of Lake Arrowhead, she partially recovered and lived for 19 more years, until succumbing to cancer in July 1996 at age 52.